 The Environmental Assessment document above is not the first one completed for this project.
 A document was completed in November 2009; however, a petition was filed by an organization against the project location due to the concentration of mussels, some of which could be endangered, found in the Ohio River.
 To satisfy the petitioner and limit the disturbance and mitigation of mussels, the project was moved 500 feet downstream.
 This necessitated the completion of a new EA document, the one approved in April 2012.

-The City of Paducah is working with available grants to coordinate construction phases.
-Using available grant funding, the City plans to complete the Ohio River Boat Launch project at 6th and Burnett Streets, the expansion of Schultz park (just downstream of the existing Schultz Park), the gangway, and 400 feet of transient dock.
-A marina would be a future project, more than likely a public-private partnership.
+The City of Paducah worked with available grants to coordinate construction phases.
+Using available grant funding, the City completed the Ohio River Boat Launch project at 6th and Burnett Streets, the expansion of Schultz park (just downstream of the existing Schultz Park), the gangway, and 340 feet of transient dock.
 At this time, the City of Paducah has approximately $10 million in State and Federal grants.
 This includes the nearly $5.3 million presented by U.S. Senator Mitch McConnell in 2006.

 Note: FHWA stands for Federal Highway Administration.
 HUD stands for Housing and Urban Development.
 USFWS stands for U.S. Fish & Wildlife Service.
 BIG stands for Boating Infrastructure Grant.
 ISTEA stands for Intermodal Surface Transportation Efficiency Act.